cnbatch/kcptube/README_EN.md

 To reduce latency, kcptube has enabled the TCP_NODELAY option.
 For some high-traffic application scenarios, this may result in a reduction in the amount of TCP data transmitted.

 ### KCP
-KCP Tube uses the original version of the [KCP](https://github.com/skywind3000/kcp), with some modifications:
+KCP Tube uses a modified version of [KCP](https://github.com/skywind3000/kcp):

+1. The original ‘sent data packet cache’ used a queue, and the modified version changed to use std::map, with three mapping tables: a total queue sorted by packet number, and two wait-for-resend queues, one sorted by time and the other sorted by the number of lost packets.
-1. The original `flush()` function first moves the data to be sent to the sending queue, and then completes ‘sending new packet’, ‘packet retransmission’, and ‘ACK packet sending’ in the same loop.
-In the modified version, ‘packet retransmission’ and ‘ACK packet sending’ are done first, and then ‘move the data to be sent to the sending queue’ is done, sending it during the transfer.
+2. The original `flush()` function first transfers the data to be sent to the sending queue, and then completes the three things of ‘sending new data packet’, ‘resending data packet’, and ‘sending ACK packet’ in the same loop.
+The modified version changes to first do ‘resend data packet’ and ‘send ACK packet’, and then do ‘transfer data to be sent to sending queue’, while sending it during the transfer.
-2. The original `check()` function would traverse the sending queue every time to find the retransmission timestamp for packets that have reached their timeout.
-In the modified version, a new variable `min_resendts` is added to the KCP struct.
-During the `flush()` sending loop, the minimum timestamp is found and stored in min_resendts. `check()` no longer needs to traverse the queue every time.
-It can directly read the value of `min_resendts`.
+3. The original `check()` function would traverse the sending queue every time to look for the timestamp of the already arrived resend.
+In the modified version: the first timestamp is read from the already sorted mapping table, eliminating the searching step.

 And other ‘bugs’ in the original version, will also exist in kcptube.
 For example: